-To study the conditions under which hierarchical RL problems with intermediate rewards enjoy computational benefits, as demonstrated in setting (2) and (3) of the Pacman game in Table \ref{tab:experiments-1g} in Section \ref{subsec:MotivatingExamples}, we consider two MDP settings (shown in Figure \ref{fig:IRSetting}): 1) one-way single-path (OWSP) and 2) one-way multi-path (OWMP).
-In both settings, we assume the existence of states that behave like ``one-way'' checkpoints that {\em cannot be revisited}.
-Intermediate rewards are assigned to the arrival at such states.
-Many practical RL tasks implicitly adopt this one-way property as practitioners often identify sub-goals and assign a one-time reward for their completion in solving challenging tasks.
-For the case where intermediate states are not one-way, we provide an example where the agent gets stuck at an intermediate state permanently instead of pursing the terminal states, if the intermediate rewards are not ``properly'' designed.
-As we observed in setting (4) of the Pacman game in Table \ref{tab:experiments-1g}, improperly designed intermediate rewards can negatively affect the agent's ability to find a successful policy.
+To study the conditions under which goal-reaching problems with one-way intermediate states enjoy computational benefits, we consider two one-way intermediate state settings as shown in Figure \ref{fig:IRSetting}: 1) one-way single-path (OWSP), and 2) one-way multi-path (OWMP).
+In both settings, we assume the existence of one-way intermediate states (formally defined in Assumption \ref{assump:OneWayIntermediateStates}) that behave like ``one-way'' checkpoints that {\em cannot be revisited} in one episode and intermediate rewards are assigned to the arrival at such states.
+Many practical RL tasks implicitly adopt this one-way property, as practitioners often identify subgoals and assign a one-time reward for their completion in solving challenging tasks in addition to the terminal rewards which occur once the agent reaches the goal states \cite{Brockman2016OpenAI,vinyals2017starcraft,vinyals2019grandmaster,berner2019dota,ye2020towards}.
+For the case where intermediate states are non one-way, we provide an example where the agent gets stuck at an intermediate state permanently instead of pursing the goal, if the intermediate rewards are not ``properly'' designed.
+As we have observed in setting (4) of the Pacman game in Table \ref{tab:experiments-1g}, improperly designed intermediate rewards can negatively affect the agent's ability to find a successful policy that reaches the goal.